CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 ## openOCD Steps

+0. Build the sw and relocate `bootrom.elf` into `./openocd`.
+Make sure the program you want to debug was compiled with debug symbols with `-ggdb3` and lowest optimisation `-O0`.

 1. Wire theJATG adaptor to GPIO_0 (above)
     > Sanity Check (find USB): lsusb

 2. Open a terminal in `/openOCD` and run:

 ```sh